athraalbahli/catalog/README.md

 ## Permission

 - Only logged in user can add new items
-- User can edit or delet his own items only
+- User can edit or delete his own items only

 ## Getting Started